Enjoy Travel to Japan!

 1. Atomic Bomb Dome

-The Atomic Bomb Dome, located right next to the park, is one of the buildings affected by the atomic bombing in 1945.
+Located just next to the park, the Atomic Bomb Dome is one of the buildings damaged by the 1945 bombing.

-Despite being severely damaged by the blast and heat rays, its framework remains, continuing to convey the tragedy of that time.
+Although severely damaged by the blast and heat rays, its skeletal structure remains and continues to convey the tragedy of that time.

-In 1996, it was registered as a UNESCO World Heritage Site and serves as a symbol to prevent the fading of war memories.
+In 1996 it was registered as a UNESCO World Heritage site and serves as a symbol to prevent the memory of the war from fading.

 2. Hiroshima Peace Memorial Museum

-The Hiroshima Peace Memorial Museum is a facility exhibiting the realities of the atomic bomb damage, the lives of the survivors, and the history of that time.
+The Hiroshima Peace Memorial Museum is a facility that displays the actual damage caused by the atomic bomb, the lives of the survivors, and the history of the time.

-• The state of Hiroshima after the bomb
+• The state of Hiroshima after the bombing

-These exhibits leave a deep impact on visitors, strongly appealing for the importance of peace.
+These exhibits give visitors a deep shock and strongly appeal to the importance of peace.

-With explanations available in English and other languages, international visitors can easily learn about the history.
+Explanations are also available in English and other languages, so visitors from overseas can easily learn the history.

-Located at the center of the park, the Flame of Peace is a fire lit with the wish to "keep burning until the day nuclear weapons are abolished."
+Located in the center of the park, the Peace Flame was installed with the wish that it will burn "until the day nuclear weapons are abolished."

-It is positioned along the axis from the Peace Memorial Museum to the Atomic Bomb Dome, serving as a central presence in the entire Peace Memorial Park.
+It lies on the axis from the Peace Memorial Museum toward the Atomic Bomb Dome and serves as a central feature of the park.

 4. Cenotaph for the A-bomb Victims

-The Cenotaph for the A-bomb Victims was erected to console the spirits of those who perished in the atomic bombing and to pray for peace.
+The Cenotaph for the A-bomb Victims was erected to comfort the souls of those who lost their lives in the bombing and to pray for peace.

-The stone monument is inscribed with "Rest in Peace, for we shall not repeat the error," embodying a pledge for peace.
+The stone monument is inscribed with "Let all the souls here rest in peace; for we shall not repeat the evil," expressing a pledge for peace.

-It is designed so that the Atomic Bomb Dome is visible from the center of the cenotaph, delivering a strong message to visitors.
+The cenotaph is designed so that the Atomic Bomb Dome can be seen in the distance from its center, conveying a powerful message to visitors.

 5. Children's Peace Monument

-The Children's Peace Monument was built to honor the children who died from the bombing and to express hopes for peace.
+The Children's Peace Monument was built to mourn the children who died as a result of the bombing and to express a wish for peace.

-The model for the statue is Sadako Sasaki, a girl who died of leukemia ten years after the bombing.
+The model for the statue is the girl Sadako Sasaki, who died of leukemia ten years after the bombing.

-The thousand paper cranes she continued to fold in her hospital bed have become a "symbol of peace," and cranes from around the world are now offered here.
+The thousand paper cranes she folded while bedridden became a "symbol of peace," and people around the world now offer folded cranes in her memory.

-How to Spend Time at Hiroshima Peace Memorial Park
+How to spend your time at Hiroshima Peace Memorial Park

-The park has a space for offering paper cranes, where visitors can fold a thousand cranes with wishes for peace.
+There are spaces in the park where you can offer paper cranes, and visitors can fold a thousand cranes with wishes for peace.

-• Hiroshima Castle: A symbol of Hiroshima with a beautifully restored keep.
+• Hiroshima Castle: Hiroshima’s symbol with a beautifully reconstructed tenshu (main keep).

-• Okonomimura: A spot to enjoy Hiroshima’s famous "okonomiyaki."
+• Okonomimura: A spot where you can enjoy Hiroshima's specialty, okonomiyaki.

 Access to Hiroshima Peace Memorial Park

-2. Get off at the "Atomic Bomb Dome-mae" stop, and it’s about a 3-minute walk to the park.
+2. Get off at the "Genbaku Dome-mae" tram stop and it’s about a 3-minute walk to the park.

-• Get off at the Hiroshima Bus "Peace Memorial Park-mae" bus stop, and it’s a short walk away.
+• Take a Hiroshima Bus and get off at the "Peace Memorial Park-mae" bus stop—it's a short walk from there.

-• Admission Fee: 200 yen for adults / 100 yen for high school students / free for elementary and junior high school students
+• Admission fees: Adults 200 yen / High school students 100 yen / Elementary and junior high school students free / Seniors (65+) 100 yen

-Spring (March to April) or autumn (October to November) is ideal for visiting, when cherry blossoms or autumn leaves beautify the park.
+Spring (March–April) and autumn (October–November) are ideal for visiting, when cherry blossoms and autumn leaves color the park.

-• Camera: Capture the beautiful monuments and seasonal landscapes, like cherry blossoms.
+• Camera: Capture the beautiful monuments and seasonal scenery, such as cherry blossoms.

 Frequently Asked Questions (FAQ)

-A. Yes, the museum and information centers provide English brochures and audio guides.
+A. Yes, the museum and information centers provide English pamphlets and audio guides.

 Q. Is there an admission fee?